freerange/site/soups/weeknotes/week-405.snip.markdown

 * Chris
   * working on website and mocha.
     * What did i do on the website?
+      * Mostly trying to reduce duplication / make layouts more consistent
+      * Fixed some validation errors revealed by w3c validator
     * Mocha - try to reduce number of pull requests.

 ## Weds